 How do I leave a legacy to AID in my will?

-We strongly recommend that you instruct a solicitor to draw up your will.
-He or she will need to know AID’s full name (Anglican International Development for Relief and Change), charity number (1138664) and registered address (21 High Street, Eynsham, Witney, OX29 4HE).
-It is most useful to AID if your gift is expressed to be for our “general purposes”.
+We strongly recommend that you ask a solicitor to draw up or amend your will.
+They will need to know AID’s full name (Anglican International Development Ltd), charity number (1138664) and registered address (Eslington House, Eslington Terrace, Newcastle upon Tyne, NE2 4RF).
+It is most useful if your gift is given for our “general purposes”.
 This allows us to use your money where the need is greatest whereas, if you give to a certain project, there is the risk that it will have been completed by the time we receive your gift.

 What if I already have a will?

 It is a simple matter to amend a will by means of a supplementary document called a “codicil”.
 A codicil is typically a short, simple document costing less than a will.
 Your solicitor will be able to advise you about this.

 Do I need to inform AID about the legacy in my will?

 You do not need to inform us if you make a gift to AID in your will.
 However, if you do choose to let us know, this will both encourage us and help us as we plan for the future!
 Any information you give us will be treated confidentially and is not legally binding.

 Can I set up an in memoriam fund?